Daniel13850/Somberspoon/README.md

  ## Optional Setups
 ### IP masking (recommended)
 To make IP addresses of players private (because everyone can see it via /seen), you need to define some rules in iptables.
 There is a script, which you need to run with **root**, to setup the rules automatically to your configured ports:
-`sudo /home/somberspoon/kaboom/framework/script/internal/setupfirewall.sh` (change the username to your username where you run somberspoon)
+`sudo /home/somberspoon/kaboom/framework/script/internal/setupfirewall.sh` (change the username to your username where you run somberspoon).

 To make the rules automatically applying on reboot, running `sudo crontab -e` (with your root user), and adding this line to your cronjob file:
-`@reboot /home/somberspoon/kaboom/framework/script/internal/setupfirewall.sh` (change the username to your username where you run somberspoon)
+`@reboot /home/somberspoon/kaboom/framework/script/internal/setupfirewall.sh` (change the username to your username where you run somberspoon).

 If you change your server port(s) in the `config.env` file, you need to either reboot the machine (if you have set up the cronjob) or run the script manually again, to re-enable IP masking.
 ### Autostart and Autoreset